 In India, the amalgam of pre-Aryan fertility religions with the emerging dominance of male consciousness produced Hinduism, a generic term for the traditional religion of India.
 Hinduism encompasses a wide range of seemingly contradictory beliefs, including reincarnation or transmigration of souls, atheism, and a pantheon of gods and goddesses who symbolize the many attributes of an indescribable supreme principle or being.
-Hinduism embraces both monistic and dualistic beliefs, and contains many popular local deities and cults.
-Thus it is not a religion in the same sense Westerners use that term to refer to a system of clear beliefs about a personal God and a spiritual world apart from this material world.
+Hinduism embraces both monistic and dualistic beliefs, and contains many popular local deitics and cults.
+Thus it is not a religion in the same sense Westerners use that term to refer to a system of clear beliefs about a personal God and a spiritual world apart from this material world.7 spectrum of roles, from the student of religion to the householder who produces a son to carry on ancestral tradition, and from the hermit who tries to achieve indifference to everything in the world he previously found desirable to the homeless wanderer who renounces all earthly ties.
+Passing through these four stages is the Way of Knowledge, an expression that denotes the spiritual path, which leads to spiritual union with the Infinite.
+Along the Way of Knowledge, a Hindu male can pursue four goals: kama (sexual love), artha (power and material gain), dharma (spiritual duty), and moksba (liberation).
+The first two goals deal with desire, the last two extol duty and renunciation, Typical of Axial thinking, Hindu sacred texts explain the paths of desire only from a male viewpoint, as if desire, pleasure, and power play no role in the lives of women whose primary activities are childrearing and household duties.